bibbox/app-phenotips/README.md

 ![Screenshot02](install-screen-02.png)

-* press **CONTINUE** (further Phenotips components are now downloaded), possible you run in a timeout, dont worry just login and the downloaf of the components will continue
+* press **CONTINUE**.
+Further Phenotips components are now downloaded, maybe you run in a timeout, dont worry just login and the download of the components will continue

 * INITIAL-USER:   Admin
 * INITIAL-PASWORD admin